godofecht/BlockWorld/README.md

 Welcome to BlockWorld!

 Blockworld is a block-based voxel game in Python that was written using Pyglet.
-It is a heavily modified version of Fogleman's Minecraft in Python, on Github.
+It is a heavily modified and improved version of Fogleman's Minecraft in Python, on Github.

 I plan for the code to be organized into the form of an engine that hobbyists can use to write their own games.
 This would probably involve porting to C++, adding support for 3D objects, and more.